arthur5120/real-time-chat-app/--todo-list.md

 # Not removing user from inactive list on logout and login.
 [DONE]
 # Missing the click on confirming the message edit makes the button disappear.[DONE]
 # Sending unnecessary inactive status requests to socket.
+# Inactivity status not working properly.

 // Done yesterday

-Change Custom Button component's value type to ReactNode to include JSX elements.
-Add shortcut to the send message button.
-Fix confirm button disappearing when clicking off during edit mode.
+Change onBlur event for the messages to prevent it from triggering when clicking confirm button.

 // Done today

-Change onBlur event for the messages to prevent it from triggering when clicking confirm button.
+Remove edit mode condition on onBlur to cancel the editing when clicking out of the message.
+Fix the inactivity state flickering due to the setTimout running multiple times.